Quick answer

 - Property and Financial Affairs LPA: This enables attorneys to manage the donor’s financial affairs, including managing bank accounts, selling property, and dealing with tax matters.

-For more information on obtaining LPA forms, you can visit our page on where to get Lasting Power of Attorney forms in the.
+For more information on obtaining LPA forms, you can visit our page on where to get Lasting Power of Attorney forms.

 Importance of an LPA